 Metabolic reprogramming induces cellular reprogramming and initiation of cancer in pathological conditions.
 The process involves phenomenal changes referred to herein as 'stages', or 'steps'.
-A detailed discussion of the steps is beyond the scope of this review, and a concise view of the stages is discussed below.
+Detailed discussion on the steps is beyond the scope of this review, and a concise view of the stages is discussed below.